jonnonz1/nz-statute-book/acts/public/2013/financial-markets-conduct-act-2013.md

 [Repealed]

 ### 548 Other regulations
-(1) The Governor-General may, by Order in Council, on the recommendation of the Minister in accordance with section 549, make regulations for all or any of the following purposes:Part 2 fair dealingDefinitionsExcluded circumstances relating to when directors are treated as having contravened provisionsSchedule 3 schemesRegistersGiving of information and other service requirementsEnforcementFees and chargesPrescribed mannerGeneral
+(1) The Governor-General may, by Order in Council, on the recommendation of the Minister in accordance with section 549, make regulations for all or any of the following purposes:Part 2 fair dealingDefinitionsExcluded circumstances relating to when directors are treated as having contravened provisionsTrusts Act 2019 disappliedSchedule 3 schemesRegistersGiving of information and other service requirementsEnforcementFees and chargesPrescribed mannerGeneral
   (a) declaring financial advice products as financial products for the purposes of any provision of Part 2 or section 464:
   (b) prescribing circumstances for the purposes of section 34(2)﻿(e):
   (c) prescribing kinds of entities for the purposes of the definition of co-operative in section 34(4):